Days after shooting at 4th of July car meet-up, police still looking for gunman who wounded innocent bystanders

 The shooting happened around 11:45 p.m. in the Siegen Lane Marketplace, where a group was holding a Fourth of July car meet.

 At some point, someone started launching fireworks at another group of people across the parking lot.
-One of the people on the receiving end of those fireworks then reportedly grabbed a handgun and started shooting.
+Baton Rouge police said one of the people on the receiving end of those fireworks then grabbed a handgun and started shooting.

 The two people hit were innocent bystanders, according to police.
 Both were taken to a hospital and are expected to survive.